MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Add a retry policy

-By default, UI flows retries failed UI automation steps using the default retry settings and timeout value.
+By default, Windows recorder (V1) retries failed UI automation steps using the default retry settings and timeout value.

 Follow these steps to set your own retry policy on specific steps after you've recorded your UI flow.